gavin-crowley/CSharp/RobMiles/FriendlyBank/README.md

 # Friendly Bank

-My implementation of the Friendly Bank console application from Rob Miles' C# Yellow book -> fantastic introduction to the C# language and the principles of Object Oriented Programming (OOP)
+My implementation of the Friendly Bank console application from Rob Miles' C# Yellow book -> a fantastic introduction to the C# language and the principles of Object Oriented Programming (OOP)

 This program demonstrates the following aspects of OOP: